Current State

 Build Story

-This is the reasoning path behind the output, not just the finished artifact.
+This is the reasoning path behind the output, not only the finished artifact.

 Continue

-Ask the Latif AI Guide about the architecture, the commercial logic, or what this project says about how I approach hard problems.
+Ask the Latif AI Guide about the architecture, the commercial logic, or the hard lessons behind this project.